ryanhiebert/qio/README.md

 Stability
 ---------

-This is a new project.
-The design of the public API is under active development and will change.
+The design of the public API is under active development and is likely to change with any release.
-Release notes will provide clear upgrade instructions, but backward compatibility and deprecation warnings will not generally be implemented.
+Release notes will provide upgrade instructions, but backward compatibility and deprecation warnings will not generally be implemented.